 - 1 tsp fresh ginger, grated

-- 1 tbsp agave * you can substitute honey, but you'll need at least 1.5 tbsp - 2 tbsp
+- 1 tablespoon agave syrup * you can substitute honey, but you'll need at least 1.5 tablespoon - 2 tbsp

-- 2 tsp cornstarch (to thicken) * Only add if needed- you may need to add more
+- 2 teaspoon cornstarch (to thicken) * Only add if needed- you may need to add more

 - Preheat oven to 375 degrees F/190 degrees C. Line 2 baking sheets with aluminum foil and spray with non- stick cooking spray.